clitetailor/react-epic/docs/HandlingError.md

 function divide(a, b) {
   if (b === 0) {
     /**
-     * Just for example.
-Which might return Infinity in reality for
+     * Just in context of this example.
+Which might return Infinity in
-     * the sake of JS god.
+     * reality for the sake of JS god.
      */
     throw new Error('Division by Zero')
   }